rust-lang/blog.rust-lang.org/content/inside-rust/intro-rustc-self-profile/index.md

 ## Profiling the compiler

 Now we can build it and tell `rustc` to profile the build of the `regex` crate.
-This will cause three new files to be created in the working directory which contain the profling data.
+This will cause three new files to be created in the working directory which contain the profiling data.

 ```sh
 $ cargo rustc -- -Zself-profile